ENCCS/python-perf/content/setup.md

 ## Local installation

-If you already have a preferred way to manage Python versions and libraries, you can stick to that.
+If you already have a preferred way to manage Python versions and libraries, you can stick to that[^1].
 If not, we recommend that you install Python3 and all libraries using [Miniforge](https://conda-forge.org/download/), a free minimal installer for the package, dependency and environment manager